iLoveTux/moon.py/README.md

 $ pyinstaller --onefile moonpy.py
 ```

-This will give you a base executable, which is a fairly-fully featured Python interpreter, but it is missing most of the standard library.
-To get this you will need to copy the packages manually over to where the executable is located.
+This will give you a base executable, which is a fairly-fully featured Python interpreter, ~~but it is missing most of the standard library.
+To get this you will need to copy the packages manually over to where the executable is located~~.
 For convenience's sake, if a directory named `site-packages` exists in the same directory as the executable, it will be added to the path (as well as the current directory).

 ## Usage